 As a director of the Homeland Credit Union, you will be required to attend board meetings and committee meetings.
-There will be compensation these for attending meetings.
+There will be no compensation for attending these meetings.
 Board meetings are held monthly, on the fourth Thursday of the month.
 These meetings start at 4:15 PM and usually last at least two hours.
-Special board meetings are throughout the year as needed.
+Special board meetings are held throughout the year as needed.
 There is usually at least one committee meeting each month that you as a director would be asked to attend.
 These meetings usually last one hour.